cyruscuenca/gpars3/README.md

 These pens are sold my a variaty of sellers, and they sometimes get misslabeled.
-Sometimes they'll say the pen can use PLA and ABS(types of plastic). __DO NOT USE PLA!__ I kept using PLA with my pens, and broke a whole bunch.
-I wasted a lot of money buying pens, so take my word and use ABS.
+Sometimes they'll say the pen can use PLA and ABS(types of plastic). __DO NOT USE PLA!__ I kept using PLA with my pens, and broke a whole bunch :neutral_face: I wasted a lot of money buying pens, so take my word and use ABS.

-__Here are a few videos I have on my YouTube channel:__
+Here are a few videos I have on my YouTube channel:

 https://www.youtube.com/watch?v=36_p1c6M734